Moshaunusual/silicon-savannah/silicon-pay/PHP/Mobile-Money/withdraws/README.md

 If you never recieved this key or you deleted this email, Kindly Contact us to retrieve your Secrete key.

 "secrete_key"=>"XXXX"

+# Debit Wallet.

+The wallet that you want to debit.
+N.B For the transaction to go through, you must have sufficient money on the wallet that you want to debit.
+Pass this value as "debit_wallet":"UGX"